The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Methods

 Based on this analysis, we devised a slightly different phase folding process that can be fully parallelized by GPU.
 At its core, the objective of phase folding is to group and average flux data points with similar timestamp modular residuals.
 However, directly mapping of these data points into a pre-determined set of 256 bins is problematic, because certain bins may end up sparsely populated or even entirely empty, while other bins could be densely populated.
 Such uneven distributions lead to under-populated bins generating noisy average flux values, mainly because these bins become excessively susceptible to anomalies or outliers present in the original flux data points.

 Thus we devised a two-tier mapping approach.
 Our algorithm introduces an intermediary phase with a significantly higher bin count, specifically, 4096 bins.
 In this phase, the flux data points are mapped to these 4096 bins by the modular residuals of their timestamps.
 Following this, a merging process is initiated to consolidate these 4096 bins down to the intended 256 bins.
 The criteria of this merging is to ensure that each of the 256 bins contains an identical number of flux data points.
-As an example, given a light curve comprising 65,536 data points, each of the 256 bins will accommodate $65536/256=256$ data points.
+As an example, given a light curve comprising 65,536 data points, each of the 256 bins will accommodate $65536/256=256$ data points. \rt{Note that in our two-tier mapping approach, it's permissible for some of the initial 4096 bins to have a lower number of samples or even be empty.
+This is because the second-tier mapping effectively consolidates these intermediate bins into the final set of 256 bins, and then calculates the average flux for each.}

 In summary, the initial phase of mapping to the 4096 bins acts as a near-perfect emulation of sorting.
 Subsequent rebinning to the 256 bins produces homogeneous noise in the binned data to minimize false signals.
 Noise reduction is further achieved by averaging the flux values within each bin.
-Note that this rebinning of the 256 bins might introduce minor time step differences on certain occasions, but it does not lead to any missed signal detection.
+Note that this rebinning of the 256 bins might introduce minor time step differences on certain occasions, but it does not lead to any missed signal detection. \rt{This was verified using two methods: firstly, through visual inspection of the folded light curves, we confirmed that the outcomes from the two-tier mapping closely resemble those from the traditional sorting-based method.
+Secondly, by testing known ultra-short-period (USP) planets in the Kepler catalog, we confirmed that our two-tier mapping approach successfully detects transits at the same periods as identified by the traditional method.}

 We compared our method with the traditional sorting-based phase folding method and confirmed that our approach exhibits no compromise on accuracy while providing a significantly faster performance by leveraging GPU parallelization.